IBM/aspera-cli/README.md

 Shared folder created by users are managed through **permissions** on node.
 In addition, when a permission is created, an event is sent to AoC to create a **link** file in the user's home folder.

-For creation, parameters are the same as for node API [permissions](https://developer.ibm.com/apis/catalog/aspera--aspera-node-api/api/API--aspera--node-api#post960739960).
-`ascli` expects the same payload for creation.
-`ascli` automatically populates required tags with default values.
-To change them, override with desired values.

 Shared folders can be created either:

 - by normal users in a workspace: they can share a folder with other users in the same workspace: `aoc files perm`